-pre-occupied by mental chatter that I let moments of joy fly past me unnoticed.
-It's good when I stop what I'm doing and take a few seconds to appreciate when I'm happy.
-It's bad when I rerun upsetting episodes in my head.
-It's good when I use anger to propel me towards a solution.
+I used to think emotions like joy and love are good while emotions like sadness and anger are bad.
+Now I believe that how I react to my emotions is what is good or bad.
+It is bad when I am so pre-occupied by mental chatter that I let moments of joy fly past me unnoticed.
+It is good when I stop what I am doing and take a few seconds to appreciate when I am happy.
+It is bad when I rerun upsetting episodes in my head.
+It is good when I use anger to propel me towards a solution.

 A stroke took away the energy I need to stay upset for a long time.
 I was upset the day I was snubbed.
 By the next day -- not so much.
 By the third day I remembered that letting this person upset me gives her power.
 By the fourth day I remembered I was upset for decades but can no longer remember most of what upset me.
 Hence the irritating platitude -- this too shall pass.
-My heart doesn't get to choose which emotions I experience, but I've learned that how I react to those emotions is a conscious choice.
+My heart does not get to choose which emotions I experience, but I have learned that how I react to those emotions is a conscious choice.
 My stroke has both taken away and given.